Candied Bacon

 Typically, candied bacon is served chilled or at room temperature, if only because it makes the bacon more firm and it allows the layer of sugar to cling to the bacon (and not your fingers).

-However, if you simply can’t live in a world where bacon is not served hot – and believe me, I totally understand – then you can microwave the bacon for 30 seconds to give it some heat and a nice shiny look.
+However, if you simply can’t live in a world where bacon is not served hot – and believe me, I totally understand – then you can serve the bacon fresh after baking or microwave the bacon for 30 seconds to give it some heat and a nice shiny look.

 How long does candied bacon last?

-Once baked and cooled, candied bacon can be stored in the refrigerator (ideally with each piece wrapped in wax paper or basting brush, then sealed in a container) for up to three weeks.
+Once baked and cooled, candied bacon can be stored in the refrigerator (ideally with each piece wrapped in wax paper or aluminum foil, then stored in a sealed container) for up to one week.

 Can you freeze candied bacon?